I Do (Blaque song): Music video

 The music video made its debut on BET the week ending August 15, 1999, and a week later on The Box.
 It was resent to both stations months later on the weeks ending March 5, and March 12, 2000.
 The video made it its debut on MTV on the week ending April 3, 2000.
+"I Do" gave Blaque their first and only MTV Video Music Awards nomination in 2000 for Best Editing in a Video.
 When the late singer Aaliyah hosted TRL in 2000, she mentioned that the video was "adorable" and that she loved the pink outfits they wore.